-But if money is less of a consideration, I think the best overall grill between the two brands is the Traeger Ironwood 885.
+If money is less of a consideration for you, I think the best overall grill between the two brands is the Traeger Ironwood 885.
 It’s an all around hoss of a grill, but it’s just on the more expensive side of things.

 Pit Boss vs Traeger Grill Reviews